$f(R)$ gravity solutions for evolving wormholes: Abstract

 \section{Abstract}

-$f(R)$ modified theory of gravity is considered in the framework of a simple inhomogeneous space-time model.
-In this construction we look for possible evolving wormhole solutions within viable $f(R)$ gravity formalism.
-Exact solutions for $f(R)$ are found by assuming specific forms of the shape function and corresponding to specific cosmological epochs.
+Scalar-tensor $f(R)$ theory of gravity is considered in the framework of a simple inhomogeneous space-time model.
+In this we use the reconstruction technique to look for possible evolving wormhole solutions within viable $f(R)$ gravity formalism.
 These $f(R)$ models are then constrained so that they are consistent with existing experimental data.
-Energy conditions related to the matter threading the wormhole are analysed graphically and are in general found to obey the NEC in regions around the throat.
+Energy conditions related to the matter threading the wormhole are analysed graphically and are in general found to obey the null energy conditions (NEC) in regions around the throat, while in the limit $f(R)=R,$ NEC can be violated at large in regions around the throat.